luckylwk/luckylwk.github.io/_posts/2015-09-06-visualising-mnist-pca-tsne.markdown

 Explained variation per principal component: [ 0.16756229  0.0826886   0.05374424]
 </pre>

-Now, given that they hold that much information about the entire dataset lets see if they also hold some information about the individual digits.
-What we can do is plot the first and second principal components versus each other in a scatter plot and color each of the different types of digits with a different color.
-If we are lucky the same type of digits will be clustered together which would mean that the first two principal components actually tell us a great deal about the specific types of digits.
+Now, given that the first two components account for about 25% of the variation in the entire dataset lets see if that is enough to visually set the different digits apart.
+What we can do is create a scatterplot of the first and second principal component and color each of the different types of digits with a different color.
+If we are lucky the same type of digits will be positioned (i.e., clustered) together in groups, which would mean that the first two principal components actually tell us a great deal about the specific types of digits.

 ~~~python
 chart = ggplot( df.loc[rndperm[:3000],:], aes(x='x-pca', y='y-pca', color='label') ) \